cornzx/Quantitative-Projects/README.md

-# Quantitative Project
+# Quantitative Projects
-These are the projects I have done to learn programming skills.
+These are the projects I have done to learn programming skills to model or analyse problems.\
 The languages used may vary from Python to C to C++